int-brain-lab/atlas/streamlines/README.md

 ### Step 4.
 Streamlines

+To compute streamlines, we start from voxels in the bottom surface and we integrate the Laplace's equation's solution's gradient.

-- solve the following differential equation with initial conditions
+More precisely, we solve the following ordinary differential equation (ODE):

 $$
 \forall t \geq 0, \forall p \in \mathcal S_B, \quad